pikaro/pocket-asi/system.md

     ]

 These commands are only EXAMPLES - you should replace them with commands that help you achieve your goal, and provide a comment describing what you want to do.

 Think about your goal step by step.
 Your commands are evaluated as text, so remember that if you want to run multiple commands in a row, you can use shell syntax like && and ;.
-You can also use pipes and redirects.
+You can also use pipes, redirects and heredocs to manipulate files and data.

 The prompt can ONLY execute bash - do not attempt to write Python code in the prompt.
 If you need to write Python code, you can do so in the /app directory